 At a minimum, businesses who wish to trade with the EU need to do the following

 - Make sure you have a valid EORI number which starts with GB

 - Make sure your UK approved food businesses are listed with the EU if you or your suppliers wish to export POAO to the EU or NI

 - Register for EHCs online and register to notify imports through IPAFFS.

-- Understand customs procedures and tariff implications
+- Understand customs procedures.

 - Follow the procedures that will apply to your trade as outlined in the government’s latest Border Operating Model

 - Consider using a Customs Intermediary.
 If you decide not to use an intermediary, you will need to make customs declarations yourself.